Russ is the Managing Principal of Beveridge & Diamond.

 Biotechnology, Access and Benefit-Sharing, and Biodiversity

-- Advises consumer product, chemical, and ag-biotech companies on the global impact of the Nagoya Protocol on Access and Benefit-Sharing under the Convention on Biological Diversity, including relevant due diligence strategies for genetic resources and products derived from genetic resources.
+- Advising consumer product, chemical, and ag-biotech companies on the global impact of the Nagoya Protocol on Access and Benefit-Sharing under the Convention on Biological Diversity, including relevant due diligence strategies for genetic resources and products derived from genetic resources.

 Climate Change, Energy Efficiency, and Geoengineering

 - Advising multinational corporations on the implications of climate change and energy efficiency measures at state and federal levels.

 - Advising the airline industry on a broad range of climate change-related issues.

 - Serving as legal adviser or negotiator to U.S. delegations in numerous multilateral oceans-related forums, including deep seabed mining regulations at the International Seabed Authority; meeting of the States Parties to the UN Convention on the Law of the Sea (UNCLOS); marine pollution agreements at the International Maritime Organization (IMO); negotiation of the UNESCO Convention on Protection of Underwater Cultural Heritage; and the Protocol on Land-Based Sources of Marine Pollution.